 The impact case of any given venture always starts with defining its outcomes, rather than outputs.
 A single project can deliver multiple outcomes, which can be both positive and negative.
 There are certain negative outcomes that we simply do not work with.
 From there, we focus on the important questions that the IMP brings to life:

 What outcome occurs?
 Is it positive or negative?
 Is it important to the people or the planet experiencing it?

 Who experiences the outcome?
 How underserved are they in relation to it?

-How much of the outcome occurs in terms of: how many people experience it, the degree of change and how long it lasts for?
+How much of the outcome occurs in terms of how many people experience it, the degree of change, and how long does it last?

-What is the risk to people and planet that impact does not occur as expected?
+What is the risk to people and the planet that impact does not occur as expected?

 maze is also a proud certified B Corp meeting the highest standards of social and environmental responsibility.